 The scientific breakthrough is the platform’s ability to use PPG to detect pulse rates from several meters away.

 Oxehealth’s system calculates breathing rate by counting the movements of the body created by chest and diaphragm breathing, just as a nurse would if they were observing the patient with a stopwatch.

 The system is similar to a feature unveiled in the latest Google’s Nest hub.
 The ‘Sleep Sensing’ Google feature allows for sleep tracking via a motion detector.

 Additional Patient monitoring features

-The platform consists of a secure optical sensor that is installed in a patient’s room.
+The platform consists of a secure optical sensor installed in a patient’s room.
 The sensor continuously tracks and obtains contact-free readings from the patient, no matter where they are in the room.
 Information and alerts are automatically provided to health care facilities.

 The company’s Vital Signs module is a class IIa medical device cleared in Europe.
-It is not available for sale, demonstration or trial use in any country outside the EU or UK.
+It is not available for sale, demonstration, or trial use in any country outside the EU or UK.

 Oxehealth secured financial commitments totaling £10m this month, which will be delivered in two rounds across 2021 and 2022.
-The rounds have been underwritten by existing shareholders and will be used to fund the commercial expansion of Oxevision, a vision-based patient monitoring and management platform.
+The rounds have been underwritten by existing shareholders and will be used to fund the commercial expansion of Oxevision, a vision-based patient monitoring, and management platform.